Expert Witness are proud to be the leading independent providers of experts and their services in the UK.

 Our Expert Witness website has a simple to use search facility that provides easy access to experts within given disciplines.
 Ranked top of Google since 2006; this ranking is based on merit and not "paid-for advertising."
 We constantly monitor our web statistics and look to improve on our service.

-To further assist solicitors and legal professionals in finding the right expert witness we run a telephone Searchline service at the cost of a standard national call on 0161 834 0017.
+To further assist solicitors and legal professionals in finding the right expert witness we run a telephone Searchline service at the cost of a standard national call to 0161 834 0017 or by email.
 Solicitors, barristers chambers, local councils, legal professionals and the media can freely contact us to be provided with relevant experts' details (most calls are replied to within one hour.)